MHuiG/MHuiG/AWESOME-STARS.md

 ## Python

+- [DevashishPrasad/CascadeTabNet](https://github.com/DevashishPrasad/CascadeTabNet) - This repository contains the code and implementation details of the CascadeTabNet paper "CascadeTabNet: An approach for end to end table detection and structure recognition from image-based documents"
 - [xinntao/BasicSR](https://github.com/xinntao/BasicSR) - Open Source Image and Video Restoration Toolbox for Super-resolution, Denoise, Deblurring, etc. Currently, it includes EDSR, RCAN, SRResNet, SRGAN, ESRGAN, EDVR, BasicVSR, SwinIR, ECBSR, etc. Also support StyleGAN2, DFDNet.
 - [RoganDawes/P4wnP1](https://github.com/RoganDawes/P4wnP1) - P4wnP1 is a highly customizable USB attack platform, based on a low cost Raspberry Pi Zero or Raspberry Pi Zero W.
 - [kmyk/mersenne-twister-predictor](https://github.com/kmyk/mersenne-twister-predictor) - Predict MT19937 PRNG, from preceding 624 generated numbers.
 There is a specialization for the "random" of Python standard library.